 If an individual sustains injuries due to the negligence of another party, they may seek recovery for documented economic and non-economic losses as permitted under California law.
 In the event of a fatal injury, eligible family members may assert a wrongful death claim under Code of Civil Procedure § 377.60 to seek recovery for their own losses, such as funeral expenses and loss of companionship.
 Additionally, a survival action under CCP § 377.30 may be brought by the decedent’s estate to recover economic damages—such as medical bills and lost earnings—incurred by the decedent prior to death.

-The Oakland injury attorneys at Jacoby & Meyers have a 50-year history of dedicated legal advocacy for injury victims throughout Northern California.
-Our firm has secured more than $2 billion in total recoveries, reflecting our commitment to helping clients navigate the legal process to seek the recovery permitted under California law for their documented losses.
+The Oakland injury attorneys at Jacoby & Meyers have a 50-year history of legal advocacy for injury clients throughout Northern California.
+Our firm has secured more than $2 billion in total recoveries, reflecting our experience in helping clients navigate the legal process to seek recovery permitted under California law for their documented losses.

 Types of Oakland Wrongful Death Actions

 Any type of death caused by another party’s wrongful actions or inactions can give rise to a wrongful death claim.
-Some of the most common causes of wrongful death include:
+Some of the more common causes of wrongful death include:

 - Motor vehicle accidents, including car, truck, motorcycle, and boat